 ANXIETY

-Someone grappling with an anxiety disorder may feel near-contant restlessness, irritability, or worry.
+Someone grappling with anxiety may feel restlessness, irritability, or worry.
 These feelings can interfere with work, school, relationships, and daily life.
-Clients may find Cognitive-Based Therapy or Psychotherapy helpful when treating anxiety.
+Clients may find Cognitive Behavioral Therapy, Psychotherapy, and/or Mindfulness activities helpful.

 LIFE TRANSITIONS